 More research in humans is still needed to confirm if, and how exactly, an NAD supplement works to help promote cellular health in older adults.
 Based on the evidence available right now, which is mostly from mice and yeast studies, this supplement seems to help reverse mitochondrial decay, repair DNA, and supports healing of brain tissue, blood vessels and more.

-A basic definition of nicotinamide adenine dinucleotide is “a cofactor found in all living cells.”
+A basic definition of nicotinamide adenine dinucleotide is a cofactor found in all living cells.
 It’s involved in energy metabolism and a number of bodily processes that allow life to be possible.
+According to a 2020 study, NAD+ can directly and indirectly influence many key cellular functions, including metabolic pathways, DNA repair, chromatin remodeling, cellular senescence and immune cell function.

 NAD+ is made up of two nucleotides, the building blocks for nucleic acids, which form DNA.

-Recently studies have linked the use of an NAD supplement with benefits such as:
+Studies have linked the use of an NAD supplement with healthy aging benefits such as:

 - Improved energy, mental clarity and alertness, due to its positive effects of cellular processes that support cognitive function